Porch Pirates!

 - Consider having packages delivered to an alternate location, such as your workplace or a parcel locker, or connect with trusted neighbors and plan to sign for and receive each other’s packages when the other is not at home.

 - Install a security camera system at your front door.
-It may not prevent a porch pirate from stealing your package, but you’ll have their face on video if you decide to file a police report or an insurance claim.
-Just make sure the camera is set at an angle that easily captures visitor’s faces.
+It may not prevent a theft, but clear video footage can help support a police report or insurance claim.

 Package Stolen?
 What To Do